 Clarification of previous advice.

-We previously issued guidance that said "the slower car should stay on the racing line and it's up to the faster, lapping car to find a way around".
+Pre-2021 we issued guidance that said "the slower car should stay on the racing line and it's up to the faster, lapping car to find a way around".
 We are now revising this statement with immediate effect.